Jatogame/PasswordManager/README.md

 ## About this Project

-**PasswordManager** is a simple password manager developed as part of a university software project.
+**JaPass** is a simple password manager developed as part of a university software project.
 The goal of the project is to securely store and manage passwords locally.

 The project is implemented mostly in **C++**, uses the **Qt** framework for the user interface,